vitaly-t/custom-string-formatter/README.md

 - replace 1 million variables inside a string that contains 1 million variables;
 - replace a variable inside one-variable string 4 million times in a row.

 Tested under NodeJS v20/24.
-The unit test halves the expectation, so that GitHub CI can always pass tests.
+The unit test halves the expectation, so that GitHub CI can always pass.

 [IFormatter]:https://github.com/vitaly-t/custom-string-formatter/blob/main/src/protocol.ts#L14